eclipse-opendut/opendut/doc/src/development/getting-started.md

 # Getting Started

 ## Development Setup
 Install the Rust toolchain: [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install)
+For compiling Rust, you additionally need a C linker.
+On Linux, you can install the `gcc` package from your distribution.

 ## Starting the Applications
 * Run CARL (backend):